 - 4.1 GENERAL POWERS.
 The Board is the governing body of the District.
 All District powers shall be exercised by or under the direction of the Board.
 The Board is authorized to make appropriate delegations of its powers and authority to officers and employees of the District. - 4.2 NUMBER AND QUALIFICATION.
 The Board shall consist of seven (7) members, each of whom shall be a registered voter residing in the District. - 4.3 ELECTION AND TERM OF OFFICE.
 An election shall be held in the District on the first Tuesday after the first Monday in November in each even-numbered year, at which time a successor shall be chosen to each Director whose term shall expire at noon on the first Friday of December following such election.
 The election of Board members shall be an election by zones pursuant to Health & Safety Code 32499.3 and shall be consolidated with the statewide general election.
-The candidates receiving the highest number of votes for the offices to be filled at the election shall be four (4) years or until the Board member's successor is elected and has qualified, except as otherwise provided by law in the event of a vacancy.
+The candidates receiving the highest number of votes for the offices to be filled at the election shall be elected thereto.
+The term of office of each elected Board member shall be four (4) years or until the Board member's successor is elected and has qualified, except as otherwise provided by law in the event of a vacancy.